 Imagine being able to witness thousands of marine species doing what they do in their own environment, without without ever putting on a swimsuit.
 The glass bottom boat became a window to the underwater world for people from all over.
 The journey of the Fireball fleet gave Key West sightseeing new meaning and travelers a chance to explore the depths of the only living coral reef in the Continental United States.

-Starting with the Fireball and for more than 50 years, the Glass Bottom Boat Tour has transported hundreds of people each day six miles out into the Gulf of Mexico.
+Starting with the Fireball and for more than 50 years, the Glass Bottom Boat Tour has transported hundreds of people each day seven miles out into the Gulf of Mexico.
 A serene, relaxing sail, the excursion is more than a scenic journey along the shoreline of Key West—it’s a true eco-tour to one of the earth’s most fascinating and naturally important locations.
 The reef is not only the only living coral reef in the country; it’s also the third-largest barrier reef in the world.